Student Arts Innovation

 Student Arts Innovation Grants are intended to support ambitious student-developed and student-driven projects – performances, exhibitions, convenings, etcetera.
 Grant-supported activities must take place in the Summer or Fall of 2019 or Spring of 2020.

 Students and student groups may request up to $5,000, and must apply with a department, program, or center serving as the fiscal conduit (the entity that will receive and administer grant funds).
 In all Student Arts Innovation Grant applications, the fiscal conduit must be named and their approval must be clearly given.

-Applications will be evaluated by a Sachs Program Committee and by The Sachs Program Advisory Board.
+2018/2019 grant applications will be evaluated by a Sachs Program Committee and by The Sachs Program Advisory Board.
 Deliberations will be driven by The Sachs Program’s priorities, will take into account the criteria, and will consider other Penn resources available to the applicant for this work.
 Decisions will be made in April 2019.

 Sachs Program staff will do their best to meet with all individuals and groups interested in submitting an application.

 The Sachs Program has limited resources, and will therefore not be able to fund all requests.

 Matching funding (from a department, program, or center) is strongly encouraged for Student Arts Innovation Grants, when possible, but is not required.